PrairieLearn/PrairieLearn/doc/installing.md

         docker run -it -p 3000:3000 prairielearn/prairielearn

-    This will run the built-in PrairieLearn and access to the Example Course.
-Type Control-C to stop the PrairieLearn server.
+    This will run PrairieLearn with the Example Course.
+Type Control-C to stop the PrairieLearn server after you are done.

 1. Open a web browser and connect to http://localhost:3000/pl